-At Cardiff, the Tailored Support Coordinator and Conference members responded to tenant requests for assistance and frequently checked in to foster a sense of connection and care.
+At Cardiff, the Tailored Support Coordinator and Conference members collaborated to support and engage tenants.
+Conference members responded to tenant requests for assistance and frequently checked in to foster a sense of connection and care.

 Dubbo

 In Dubbo, members of the Dubbo Conference enjoyed regular social events with tenants at St Faith's complex.
 Highlights included a morning tea in October and their attendance at the Christmas party.
 The following day, residents were delighted to receive Christmas hampers from the Conference members, spreading holiday cheer and strengthening community ties.